sdeleuze/opensnap/README.md

 Feel free to send pull requests !

-My reference development environnement is IntelliJ IDEA 13.1 + its Dart plugin.
+My reference development environment is IntelliJ IDEA 13.1 + its Dart plugin.
 You should :
  * import OpenSnap as a Gradle project
  * Open OpenSnap module settings and set Java project level to Java 8